bedops/bedops/docs/content/installation.rst

    ::

      $ make install

+   If you ran :code:`make megarow` or :code:`make float128`, instead use :code:`make install_megarow` or :code:`make install_float128`, respectively, to install those binaries.

+   If you ran :code:`make all`, use :code:`make install_all` to install all binaries of the three types (typical, megarow, and float128) to the :code:`./bin` directory.

+   You can use the :code:`switch-BEDOPS-binary-type` script to switch symbolic links to one of the three binary types.

 6. Copy the extracted binaries to a location of your choice that is in your environment's ``PATH``, *e.g.* ``/usr/local/bin``: